 The data in these resources are from several sources.
 Each resource in this dataset includes the data source used.

-The Inclusive Economy Calderdale data pack is being used as to monitor progress with the Calderdale Inclusive Economy Strategy and as part of the Kindness and Resilience data pack for the We are Calderdale assembly.
+The Inclusive Economy Calderdale data pack was used as to monitor progress with the Calderdale Inclusive Economy Strategy and as part of the Kindness and Resilience data pack for the We are Calderdale assembly.
 It has previously contributed to the Grow the Economy data pack for State of Calderdale events in 2018 and 2017.

 You must be logged in to request access to this dataset.